k0nsl/ShareXYZ/README.md

 You can select any or all of these tasks to be automatically run after each screen capture.

-* Add image effects / watermark: You can choose from over 37 image effects including watermark and apply them to an image.
+* Add image effects / watermark: You can choose from many image effects including watermark and apply them to an image.
-* Open in image editor: Using [Greenshot](http://getgreenshot.org) image editor to annotate image.
 * Copy image to clipboard: Copies image to clipboard.
 * Print image: Be able to print images with printer device.
 * Save image to file: Saves image as file with your preferred image format.